 "5.2 Intermediate Table Skills" by Hallie Puncochar, Portland Community College is licensed under CC BY 4.0

-- 1. Adjust page settings for printing. - 2.
-Add footer information for user integrity. - 3.
-Preview a worksheet, adjust settings to print in a professional manner. - 4.
-Insert a 3D Model to enhance the visual appearance of a worksheet.
+- Adjust page settings for printing.

+- Add footer information for user integrity.

+- Preview a worksheet, adjust settings to print in a professional manner.
+Previewing a Worksheet